 - Passing related professional examinations (no limit): This activity pertains to the pursuit of other related professional examinations.
 Two CPE hours are earned for each examination hour when a passing score is achieved.

-- Working on ISACA Boards/Committees (20-hour annual limitation per ISACA certification): These activities include active participation on an ISACA Board, committee, sub-committee, task force or active participation as an officer of an ISACA chapter.
+- Working on ISACA Boards/Committees/Chapters (20-hour annual limitation per ISACA certification): These activities include active participation on an ISACA Board, committee, sub-committee, task force or active participation as an officer of an ISACA chapter.
 One CPE hour is earned for each hour of active participation.
 Active participation includes, but is not limited to, the development, implementation, and/or maintenance of a chapter website.
 Such activities can be counted more than once toward each ISACA designation that is held.

 - Contributions to the information security profession (20-hour annual limitation in total for all related activity for CISM reported hours): These activities include work performed for ISACA and other bodies that contribute to the information security profession (i.e. research development, certification review manual development, Knowledge Centre Contributor).